 This section is to help generate story ideas for the media.
-For additional information, please visit our up-to-date press release section, explore the site for specific areas of interest, or contact the Development Director & PR at 918.336.4949 ext.
-119.
+For additional information, please visit our up-to-date press release section, explore the site for specific areas of interest.

 Price Tower – The Landmark Experience

 Immerse yourself in this historic landmark by staying the night with Frank Lloyd Wright’s only built skyscraper, drinking alfresco at Copper Bar, touring the 1956 restored and original interiors, studying the vast museum collections through the interactive Architecture Study Center, and exploring the current modern or contemporary exhibitions in Frank Lloyd Wright’s only skyscraper.
 Price Tower Arts Center’s mission is to provide great art, architecture and design to local, regional and global audiences in an arts complex whose centerpiece is Frank Lloyd Wright’s masterpiece, the Price Tower.
 It is the vision of the trustees and staff to integrate these components into an accessible setting for all ages to enjoy, learn and explore.
 This is an experience you won’t soon forget!
 Read more about this history and experience under History.